 The castle was built by Jean Le Breton, the finance minister of François I. Jean had served in Italy as an ambassador and had fallen in love with Italian Renaissance gardens.
 He razed the XIIth century castle that existed on the land, keeping only the old tower, to put up his own while designing Renaissance Italian-style gardens.

-Visiting the gardens of Villandry (€6.50 gardens only): Get the handout included with your admission ticket that will guide you through the gardens.
+Recommendations to visit the gardens of Villandry (€6.50 gardens only): Get the handout included with your admission ticket that will guide you through the gardens.
 The flowers, fountains, tunnels and even herbs seem to live in harmony.
 There are 85,000 plants, cared by 10 full-time gardeners.

 With its huge scale and prickly silhouette Château de Chambord is the most famous in the Loire Valley.
 It is surrounded by the largest park in Europe, which brings serenity and splendor to the impressive castle.
 Chambord is one of the crowning examples of French Renaissance architecture, and by far the largest and most visited castle in the Loire Valley.
 The castle has some 440 rooms, 365 fireplaces and 84 staircases.
 No to mention the turrets, chimneys, and a famous double-helix staircase.